Photon1c/PecuniaryScriptsLibrary/scripts/index.md

 TradingView-ChartExtractor.ipynb - Save TradingView stock charts as images using selenium.
 Useful for LLM vision analysis.

-sharpe_ratio_calculator.py - Calculates Sharpe ratio for stock ticker.s
+sharpe_ratio_calculator.py - Calculates Sharpe ratio for stock ticker.

+refined_report_builders/ - New directory for more detailed report generators.